Wanes01/socratic-c/README.md

     </td>
   </tr>
   <tr>
+   <td>Click on an exercise to select it.
+Changing exercises will clear the chat.
+Right-click on an exercise to download it as a ZIP file.</td>
-	  <td>By right-clicking on a file or directory, you can edit, add, or delete it.
+	  <td>Click on a directory to open or close it.
+Click on a file to open it in the file editor.
+By right-clicking on a file or directory, you can edit, add, or delete it.
 Of course, you cannot delete or rename the `root` and `tests` directories.</td>
-	  <td>Right-click on an exercise to download it as a ZIP file.</td>
   </tr>
 </table>